MrHedmad/kerblam/docs/src/manual/dockerfiles.md

   as if `kerblam data clean --yes` was run on it, while the context of `kerblam run` is the current project, as-is.

-This means a few things:
+This means a few things, detailed below.

 ### `COPY` directives are executed in the root of the repository
 This is exactly what you want, usually.